 To give yourself a better chance of being accepted for a business bank account, you can take several steps to improve your credit score:

+You’ll need to choose a banking provider to go with and apply to them individually (although don’t make lots of applications at the same time, as multiple rejections will further harm your credit score).
 Each bank will have its own process (many are online) for opening a business account and will require different documentation, including things such as your personal details, ID verification and the name of your business.

 Some providers may also go further, conducting credit checks and asking you additional information about your business and its finances.

 It might be worth approaching your current banking provider first (a bank that you have other financial products with, such as a personal current account or credit card).
 If you’ve used any existing accounts sensibly, your bank will be able to see this and take it into account when looking at your new application.

 If you have a bad credit history, another outcome here is that your provider may offer you a basic version of a bank account first, to get you started on rebuilding your credit score.
 You can then look into moving to a full business account at a later date.